 If you prefer to stay in a suite-style, non-gaming property, The Signature at MGM Grand can’t be beat.
 In addition to a truly smoke free atmosphere, this property also comes with access to MGM Grand’s pools in amenities.

 The Bellagio Buffet is an absolute favorite.
 The price tag is high but you’ll be awarded with a quality meal for every single member of your family.
 Love seafood?
 They’ve got it.
 Kids want pizza?
 It’s there.
 Sushi?
 You bet.
 Home-cooked favorites?
 Better than moms with zero clean up!

 For an exceptional burger, be sure to visit Burger Bar located on the strip inside the Mandalay Bay hotel.
 These gourmet burgers are like none you’ve ever barbecued at home.
 Full of intense and unique flavors, craft beers, and a fun, hip vibe, the restaurant is super fun.
 Finish your meal with one of their must-try shakes.

-Families love the guided tours that take you inside the passages and into the history behind the making of and purpose of the dam; currently three tours are offered with various lengths and focuses.
-Even if you can’t score a tour, kids love crossing the dam and making this short trek into Arizona is well worth the effort.
+Families love the guided tours that take you inside the passages and into the history behind the making of and purpose of the dam.
+Currently three tours are offered with various lengths and focuses.
+There are also rafting trips just below the dam that are great fun.

-Thanks to Hoover Dam, the Lake Mead National Recreation Area formed, creating a water-wonderland for active families.
-Boating opportunities abound on this massive lake including jet skis, pontoon boat rentals, and large houseboats for a multigenerational or multi-family getaway.
+There are also jet ski rentals, pontoon boat rentals, and large houseboats for a multigenerational or multi-family getaway.
 The water temperature is pleasant most of the year, and families seeking adventure can camp and hike right on the shore.